FLEX: Unifying Evaluation for Few-Shot NLP: Benchmark

 Following GLUE~\cite{wang2018} and other prior work~\cite{bansal-coling20,bao2020,gao2020,Zhao2021CalibrateBU}, we focus on tasks formatted as classification.
 Despite recent advances, NLP state-of-the-art models remain significantly worse than human performance on many text classification tasks, particularly in the \fewshot setting.
 Automatic scoring of classification tasks is also more reliable than text generation tasks.

-We selected datasets across three recent \fewshot NLP evaluation suites, which separately studied class transfer~\citep{bao2020}, domain and task transfer~\cite{bansal-coling20,bansal-emnlp20-self-supervised}, and pretraining transfer~\citep{gao2020}. \benchmark includes a broad mix of tasks (NLI, question classification, entity typing, relation classification, and sentiment analysis) and formats (document, sentence, sentence pair).
-More complete dataset and license details are available in subsequent subsections and Appendix~\ref{sec:appendix:dataset}.
+We selected datasets across three recent \fewshot NLP evaluation suites, which separately studied class transfer~\citep{bao2020}, domain and task transfer~\cite{bansal-coling20,bansal-emnlp20-self-supervised}, and pretraining transfer~\citep{gao2020}.
+Our benchmark includes a broad mix of tasks (NLI, question classification, entity typing, relation classification, and sentiment analysis) and formats (document, sentence, sentence pair).
+More complete dataset and license details are available in the following subsection and Appendix~\ref{sec:appendix:dataset}.